Distortion of Metric Voting with Bounded Randomness: Introduction

 \paragraph{Approximate Stable Lotteries (\cref{sec:stable_lotteries}).} When the underlying biased metric is sufficiently consistent, Stable Lotteries---a generalization of Maximal Lotteries---offer strong distortion guarantees \cite{DBLP:conf/sigecom/CharikarRTW25}.
 Again, given our constraints on the form of randomness, we must prove that an approximate version of it can have similar guarantees.
 We demonstrate here that---analogous to the result of \cite{DBLP:conf/soda/CharikarRW26} for Maximal Lotteries---a uniform distribution over a constant number of samples from Stable Lotteries can, with a positive probability, ``uniformly'' (i.e., without dependence on the number of voters and candidates) approximate the guarantees of exact Stable Lotteries.

 \paragraph{Putting things together: breaking the distortion barrier of $3$ with bounded randomness.} With these components, we answer our main question affirmatively: a uniform distribution over a constant number of options can achieve a metric distortion constant strictly less than $3$.

+\begin{theorem*}[Main Theorem, Informal] There exists a randomized voting rule that, with appropriately chosen constant probabilities, runs either \begin{itemize} \item an approximate Maximal Lottery; \item an approximate Stable Lottery on a carefully selected subset of candidates. \end{itemize} This rule achieves metric distortion strictly less than $3$. \end{theorem*}

 To obtain a deterministic polynomial-time algorithm to find such a distribution, we can enumerate all multisets (from small to large) of the candidates and stop if the induced distribution achieves a metric distortion of less than $3 - \varepsilon$.
 Its running time is guaranteed to be polynomial since, according to our main result, there exists a multiset of constant size with an induced metric distortion of less than $3 - \varepsilon$.

 Our result has a notable implication for the committee selection setting described by \cite{DBLP:journals/corr/abs-2507-17063}, where the goal is to select $k$ winning candidates to minimize the social cost (defined as the double sum of distances across all voter--winner pairs).
 It is known that a deterministic committee selection rule can achieve a metric distortion of $3$ \cite{DBLP:journals/corr/abs-2507-17063}, and our result implies that if each candidate is allowed to occupy multiple seats, then for any sufficiently large $k$, there exists a \emph{deterministic} committee selection rule with a distortion constant strictly less than $3$.
 This connection hints at an underlying connection between committee selection and our model of limited randomness.